-“Too many” credit cards could be anywhere from 2 to 5 or more, depending on the individual.
-Everyone should have at least 1 credit card for credit-building purposes, even if they don’t use it to make purchases, but the exact number of cards you should have differs from person to person.
-It depends on how well you can manage 1 credit card, then 2, and so on.
+Six or more credit card accounts might be too many for some people, given that the average American has a total of five credit cards.
+Everyone should have at least one credit card for credit-building purposes, even if they don’t use it to make purchases, but the exact number of cards you should have differs by person.
+It depends on how well you can manage one credit card, then two, and so on.

 If you’re not sure how many credit cards is too many for you, there are a number of factors you can think about when making your decision.
 In particular, consider your recent spending and payment history.
 If you’re having trouble paying the full statement balance by the due date on each account you already have open, think twice about applying for another credit card account.